abdelmalekbelghomari/abdelmalekbelghomari.github.io/_posts/2024-9-11-internship-feedback.md

 title: Japan Internship Feedback
 ---

-After spending 4 months in Tokyo, Japan with PhD Ryosuke Hosaka, here my feedback on this incredible journey I experienced.<br>
+After spending 4 months in Tokyo, Japan with PhD.
+Ryosuke Hosaka, here my feedback on this incredible journey I experienced.<br>

 <img src="{{site.baseurl}}/images/me_with_the_yakuza.jpg" width="70%" style="display: block; margin-left: auto; margin-right: auto;"/>

 ## My wish :

-First of all, I wanted to work in the field of AI in a foreign country to achieve my work-abroad intership.
-I instantly thought about Japan to do so.
-I already had been in Tokyo and Kansai-region as a tourist.
-After this trip I crazily enjoyed, I wanted to come-back as a professional and spend more time in this country.
+First of all, I wanted to work in the field of AI in a foreign country to fulfill my desire for an internship abroad.
+I instantly thought about Japan as I had already been to Tokyo and the Kansai region as a tourist.
+After this trip, which I thoroughly enjoyed, I wanted to come back as a professional and spend more time in this country.

 ## My research :

-Seeking for an intership in Japan, I first tried to aim for business companies to get my first profeesional experience in Software Devlopment and AI.
-However, the language barrier was the issue.
-Most of the companies were asking for japanese-fluent candidates and I was studiying japanese for only 2 weeks at this time.
-<br>Also, I wanted to push my knowledge further and try to use my capacities for another field than Software Engineering.
-That's when I thought about joining a research laboratory.
-I focused on research about science like medecine, biology, pyshics or chemistery.
-I have a physics and chemistery background from my bachelor.
+While seeking an internship in Japan, I initially targeted business companies to gain my first professional experience in Software Development and AI.
+However, the language barrier became an issue.
+Most companies were looking for Japanese-fluent candidates, and I had only been studying Japanese for two weeks at the time. <br>Additionally, I wanted to expand my knowledge and apply my skills to a field beyond Software Engineering.
+That’s when I thought about joining a research laboratory.
+I focused on research in fields like medicine, biology, physics, or chemistry, as I have a background in physics and chemistry from my bachelor's degree.

 After sending multiple emails and having several interviews, I finally chose to work at the [Neural Information Systems](https://sites.google.com/shibaura-it.ac.jp/nis/home?authuser=0) at [Shibaura Instite of Technology](https://www.shibaura-it.ac.jp/en/index.html).

 ## Purpose of the Laboratory :

-Neural Nteworks have been created by biomimetism mimicking the brain architecture.
-But what if we can understand the brain from these artificial neurons?
+Neural Networks have been created through biomimicry, mimicking the brain's architecture.
+But what if we could understand the brain through these artificial neurons?
 That's what we do at Hosaka's Laboratory.
 Instead of using classical perceptrons, we use bio-inspired neurons, following the electrical connectivity laws within the brain.

 Here is what is explained on the laboratory's website: